arangodb/docs/3.7/tutorials-dc2-dc.md

 - A network connection between both datacenters with accessible endpoints for several components (see individual components for details).
 - TLS certificates for ArangoSync master instances (can be self-signed).
-- TLS certificates for Kafka brokers (can be self-signed).
 - Optional (but recommended) TLS certificates for ArangoDB clusters (can be self-signed).
 - Client certificates CA for ArangoSync masters (typically self-signed).
 - Client certificates for ArangoSync masters (typically self-signed).